-Maura is the Associate Director of Development at Walnut Street Theatre in Philadelphia, managing the theatre’s individual giving, institutional giving, and stewardship efforts.
-Maura has also served as an Adjunct Professor for Villanova University's Communication Department and Honor's Program, teaching a course on the subject of Performance Ethnography and Documentary Theatre.
+Maura is a Major Gift Officer for the College of Liberal Arts and Sciences at Villanova University, her alma mater.
+In her role, Maura raises funds to support the College's academic and programmatic efforts and establish scholarships for students.
+Previously, Maura was the Associate Director of Development at Walnut Street Theatre in Philadelphia, managing the theatre’s individual giving, institutional giving, and stewardship efforts.
+Maura has also served as an Adjunct Professor for Villanova University's Communication Department and Honors Program, teaching a course on the subject of Performance Ethnography and Documentary Theatre.
 She holds a BA in Communication, specializing in Performance Studies and Public Relations, from Villanova University (Class of 2015) and an MA in Performance Studies from New York University's Tisch School of the Arts (Class of 2016).
 She is incredibly passionate about theatre and the arts, a love that she fostered at the Mount through her involvement in the Fall Musical, Glee Club, and Sweet Madelines.
 Maura still enjoys taking advantage of opportunities to sing and perform, and, in her spare time, she does some voiceover work for local radio ads (so you may have heard her voice during your morning commute!).

 Megan Ryan ‘93